aquasecurity/tfsec/docs/checks/aws/vpc/no-default-vpc.md

 title: AWS best practice to not use the default VPC for workflows
 ---

+# AWS best practice to not use the default VPC for workflows

 ### Default Severity: <span class="severity high">high</span>

 ### Explanation